veggiemonk/awesome-docker/README.md

 * [libcompose](https://github.com/docker/libcompose) A Go library for Docker Compose.

 ## Volume management and plugins
+* [Blockbridge](https://github.com/blockbridge/blockbridge-docker-volume) - The Blockbridge plugin is a volume plugin that provides access to an extensible set of container-based persistent storage options.
+It supports single and multi-host Docker environments with features that include tenant isolation, automated provisioning, encryption, secure deletion, snapshots and QoS.
+By [@blockbridge](https://github.com/blockbridge)
 * [Convoy](https://github.com/rancher/convoy) - an open-source Docker volume driver that can snapshot, backup and restore Docker volumes anywhere.
 By [@rancher](https://github.com/rancher)
 * [Azure Files Volume Driver](https://github.com/ahmetalpbalkan/azurefile-dockervolumedriver) - A Docker volume driver that allows you to mount persistent volumes backed by Microsoft Azure File Service.
 By [@ahmetalpbalkan][ahmetalpbalkan]
 * [Docker Unison](https://github.com/leighmcculloch/docker-unison) A docker volume container using Unison for fast two-way folder sync.
 Created as an alternative to slow boot2docker volumes on OS X. By [@leighmcculloch](https://github.com/leighmcculloch)